Wayne Rooney is arguably the most important Manchester United player in the current squad.

 The international break saw Rooney go back to the forward's role for England.

 The move back to being a striker yielded immediate dividends for Roy Hodgson's side as Rooney scored two goals in the win against San Marino.
-He also opened the scoring for England in the 1-1 draw against Poland
+He also opened the scoring for England in the 1-1 draw against Poland.

 All of Wayne Rooney's goals from the 2011-12 season